taishi-i/awesome-ChatGPT-repositories/README.md

  * [big-agi](https://github.com/enricoros/big-agi) - 💬 Personal AI application powered by GPT-4 and beyond, with AI personas, AGI functions, text-to-image, voice, response streaming, code highlighting and execution, PDF import, presets for developers, much more.
 Deploy and gift #big-AGI-energy!
 Using Next.js, React, Joy.
  * [RasaGPT](https://github.com/paulpierre/rasagpt) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram
  * [FigmaChain](https://github.com/cirediatpl/figmachain) - FigmaChain is a set of Python scripts that generate HTML/CSS code based on Figma designs.
 Using OpenAI's GPT-3 model, FigmaChain enables developers to quickly generate HTML/CSS code from a Figma design input.
 It also includes a Streamlit-based chatbot interface for interactive code generation.
+ * [gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - This is a replication project for the typescript version of xtekky/gpt4free

 |Name|GitHub Stars|Language|License|